hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - How are the accounts sorted on the Main page?
 Is it possible for users to change the order of the accounts?
 - Can an account be created with a name consisting of only whitespace characters?
 - What error message should be displayed if the account name field is left empty?
-- What should happen if no accounts are marked as Default?
-- Where is the Default account located on the Main page?
-- Where is the indication that an account is marked as Default?
 - What are the requirements for the exchange rate used to calculate the total amount for accounts in different currencies?
 - There are no requirements regarding the deletion of an account.
-How should a user delete an account, especially if it has a bank integration?
+How can a user delete an account?
 - How can a user delete an account that has been marked as Default?
 Are there any specific considerations for this scenario?
 - What are the user registration requirements for the system?
 What login methods are available (email/phone/social media, etc.)?
 What information is required for registration (username, password, etc.)?
 How should the registration process look like?

 # T2.
+Marking an account as Default

+1. Verify that an account cannot be marked as Default when there is only one account. /Not included in requirements/
+4. Verify that one of the accounts can be marked as Default when there are at least two accounts.
+5. Verify that two accounts cannot be marked as Default at the same time.
+6. Verify that the Default account can be changed to another Default account.
+7. Verify that the Default account can be unmarked as Default.
+8. Verify that none of the accounts can be set as Default. /Not included in requirements/

+Notes:

+- What should happen if no accounts are marked as Default?
+- Where is the Default account located on the Main page?
+- Where is the indication that an account is marked as Default?

+# T3.
+Editing an account

+1. Verify that the currency of an account can be changed to another currency after saving. /Not included in requirements/
+2. Verify that the account name can be changed after saving. /Not included in requirements/

+# T4.
 Creating categories & sub-categories to differentiate expenses

 1. Verify that a category can be created with a name length of 1 character on the Categories page.
 1. Verify that a category can be created with a name length of 50 characters.